 Attempted to take property - The attempt to take property from a person by force or threat of force without success, with or without a weapon, and with or without injury.

 A place not located inside the Metropolitan Statistical Area.
-This category includes a variety of localities, ranging from sparsely populated rural areas to cities with populations less than 50,000.
+This category includes a variety of localities, ranging from sparsely populated rural areas to cities with populations fewer than 50,000.

 Final act of a judge-ruled process, and also the symbolic principal act connected to his function.
 The sentence generally involves a decree of imprisonment, a fine, and/or other punishments against a defendant convicted of a crime.

-Six or more similar but separate events, which the respondent is unable to describe separately in detail to an interviewer.
+Six or more similar but separate events that the respondent is unable to describe separately in detail to an interviewer.
 See Methods for Counting High-Frequency Repeat Victimizations in the National Crime Victimization Survey for more information on the use of series victimizations.

 A wide range of victimizations, separate from rape or attempted rape.
 These crimes include attacks or attempted attacks generally involving unwanted sexual contact between victim and offender.
 Sexual assaults may or may not involve force and include such things as grabbing or fondling.
 Sexual assault also includes verbal threats.